TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Maybe ask during Q&A if we should indeed reset the tab or not

-- counts in Node and Resource tabs
-	- Will be helpful esp in Resource, also feedback that we're editing multiple
-- shift+select resources

-- Why does the performance drop dramatically in debug after spawning just a few firearms?
-	- Doesn't happen with normal entities too
-	- Maybe check with physical objects too?

 - flips/resizes not applied to animated stuff
 	- uhh wtf they actually have no overridden geo